101zh/spookpad/README.md

 # Spookpad

-A 3x3 macropad made with [Hack Club](https://hackclub.com/)'s [Hackpad](https://hackpad.hackclub.com) program.\
+A 3x3 macropad made with the help of [Hack Club](https://hackclub.com/)'s [Hackpad](https://hackpad.hackclub.com) program.\
 There are 8 keys that are backlit with LEDs, a rotary encoder, an OLED screen, and a XIAO RP2040 as the microcontroller.

 ## CAD

-The case fits together using 4 M3 bolts and M3 heatset inserts.\
+The case fits together using four M3 bolts and four M3 heatset inserts.\
-The case is made of 3 separate printed pieces.\
+The case is made of three separate printed pieces.\
 The PCB just floats inside the 3D printed case.
-I would suggest that some insulation or some other material is placed inside, so that the PCB being supported by that and not by the sautered joints.
+I would suggest that some insulation or some other material is placed inside, so that the PCB can be properly supported, instead of being supported by the sautered joints.

 ![An image of the spookpad rightside up](cad/assets/spookpad-rightside-up.png)
 ![An image of the spookpad upside down](cad/assets/spookpad-upside-down.png)

 ## PCB

-The PCB was created in Kicad.
-The silkscreen images were imported using Kicad's image converter.
+The PCB was created in KiCad.
+The silkscreen images were imported using KiCad's image converter.

 ### Schematic